-Action Program Profile 2015/16 Result Support, partner and deliver community events for young people by young people including delivery of a major event for National Youth Week Youth Services Ensure youth friendly projects, services and processes across Council Youth Services Provide the Gig Gear and Stage Kit for community use Youth Services Deliver and implement the City of Darwin Community Wellbeing Plan Recreation and Leisure Develop and deliver community wellbeing and recreation programs Recreation and Leisure Provide and maintain recreation and leisure facilities, including Council owned pools, ovals, playgrounds and sporting facilities Recreation and Leisure Provide support and guidance to local sport and recreation associations and clubs Recreation and Leisure
+Support, partner and deliver community events for young peo people including delivery of a major event for National Youth 1 Ensure youth friendly projects, services and processes across C Provide the Gig Gear and Stage Kit for community use Deliver and implement the City of Darwin Community Wellbei Develop and deliver community wellbeing and recreation prog Provide and maintain recreation and leisure facilities, including owned pools, ovals, playgrounds and sporting facilities Provide support and guidance to local sport and recreation associa

-Municipal Plan Indicator Unit Target 2014/15 Actual 2015/16 Actual 2015/16 Result Libraries Community satisfaction rating with Library Services # >4.2 4.3 4.1 [] Number of annual library visits # >500,000 547,418 536,267 Number of items loaned annually # >500,000 601,458 500,898 Recreation and Leisure Community satisfaction with swimming pools 0/0 >70 82 60 Community satisfaction with recreation and leisure facilitates 0/0 >70 89 67 Occupancy rates at Council's community centres 0/0 >80 100 95 Community satisfaction with the quality of life in Darwin 0/0 85 84 73 Families and Children's Services Total annual Fun Bus attendance # 6,500 12,479 17,157 Total annual Fun in the Parks attendance # 1,000 1,830 4,294 Number of school civic visits per year # 6 4 2 Youth Services Number of community groups or organisations supported (e.g. in-kind, advocacy, facilitation, financial) # >50 53 54 Number of LAUNCH pop up events per annum # 4 9 4
+Municipal Plan Indicator Unit Target 2014/15 Actual 2015/16 Actual 2015/16 Result Libraries Community satisfaction rating with Library Services # >4.2 4.3 4.1 Number of annual library visits # >500,000 547,418 536,267 Number of items loaned annually # >500,000 601,458 500,898 Recreation and Leisure Community satisfaction with swimming pools 0/0 >70 82 60 Community satisfaction with recreation and leisure facilitates 0/0 >70 89 67 Occupancy rates at Council's community centres 0/0 >80 100 95 Community satisfaction with the quality of life in Darwin % 85 84 734 Families and Children's Services Total annual Fun Bus attendance # 6,500 12,479 17,157 Total annual Fun in the Parks attendance # 1,000 1,830 4,294 Number of school civic visits per year # 6 4 2 Youth Services Number of community groups or organisations supported (e.g. in-kind, advocacy, facilitation, financial) # >50 53 54 Number of LAUNCH pop up events per annum # 4 9 4 sCouncil continues to engage with local schools to promote civic visits available to them.
+A reduction in civic visits is largely due to increased cost of transport for schools

 The result is from Council's Annual Community Satisfaction Survey and remains consistent with previous years.
 The result is from Council's Annual Community Satisfaction Survey and has declined from 82% in 14/15.
 Council will continue to monitor this result taking into account the Parap Redevelopment Project.

 The result is from Council's Annual Community Satisfaction Survey and has declined.
 Results will be monitored.
 The result is from Council's Annual Community Satisfaction Survey.
 The national economic environment may have impacted this result and future results will continue to be monitored.